JeffreySarnoff/RollingFunctions.jl/docs/src/approach/safeweights.md

 ----

-__note:__ This normalization is not the same as calling `LinearAlgebra.normalize(weights)`, as that divides each weight by their 2-norm (the sqrt of the sum of squares).
+__note:__ This normalization is not the same as calling `LinearAlgebra.normalize(weights)`; that divides each weight by their 2-norm (the sqrt of the sum of squares).
-If your application expects weights to be normalized using something other the 1-norm, do it yourself.
+If your application expects weights to be normalized using something other the 1-norm, do the normalization yourself.

 ----